 Board of Directors

 • Sonia founded UAID to empower students to eliminate health inequities in their own communities in partnership with local organizations.
-She applies her passion for public health and management to her consulting firm as well, through which she has worked with organizations ranging from Johns Hopkins University to the Maryland Department of Health to the World Health Organization.
-In her spare time, she enjoys budget traveling and trying new vegetarian recipes.
+She runs a consulting firm, Strategic Health Innovations, through which she has tackled some of the most pressing public health challenges of today for organizations ranging from Johns Hopkins University to the Maryland Department of Health to the World Health Organization.
 Sonia is a graduate of Yale University, Johns Hopkins Bloomberg School of Public Health, and MIT Sloan School of Management.

 sonia@uaid.org